 A reverse mortgage is a loan that allows homeowners aged 62 and older to access the equity in their home without having to make monthly mortgage payments.
 Unlike a traditional mortgage, the loan is repaid when the borrower dies, sells the house, or moves for at least 12 months.
 Home Equity Conversion Mortgages (HECM) are the most common type of reverse mortgage and carry a series of one-time fees and ongoing costs.
 When any of these cases occur, the reverse mortgage loan matures and is payable.

-The most common method of repayment is to sell the house, where the proceeds from the sale are used to repay the reverse mortgage loan in full.
+The most common method of repayment is to sell the house, where the proceeds from the sale are used to repay the loan in full.
 Usually, you or your heirs will assume responsibility for the transaction and receive all of the remaining equity in the home after repaying the loan.
 Interest and fees are added to the loan balance each month and the balance increases.
 Mortgage insurance premiums paid by borrowers go to a fund that covers lender losses when this occurs.

 It's important to remember that lenders are evaluating your willingness and ability to meet your obligations and mortgage requirements when considering a reverse mortgage application.
 This is especially true if you act as if a reverse mortgage is a solution to all your problems, pushes you to apply for a loan, or have ideas about how you can spend your money on a reverse mortgage.Read on to learn more about how reverse mortgages work, how to qualify for a reverse mortgage, how to get the best deal for you, and how to report any fraud you may see.